-Replacing the I-35 NB and SB bridges will restore and modernize these critical infrastructure assets along one of the nation's most traveled corridors to a full level of performance, and this Project will lengthen the useful life of the I-35 bridges.
-Replacing the two I-35 bridges over the Oklahoma River will improve the scour projection and thus improve the long-term resilience of these two critical bridges.
-As noted above, replacing and rehabilitating the I-35 bridges will significantly reduce future operations and maintenance costs throughout the life of the bridges.
-The Project is consistent with ODOT's 2022-2031 Transportation Asset Management Plan (TAMP) and it is aligned with the TAMP's goal to "preserve and maintain the condition of Oklahoma's multimodal transportation system in a state of good repair through risk-based, data-driven decision-making processes".
+Replacing the I-35 NB and SB bridges will restore and modernize these critical infrastructure assets along one of the nation's most traveled corridors to a full level of performance and this Project will lengthen the useful life of the I-35 bridges.
+As noted above, replacing the two bridges will significantly reduce future operations and maintenance costs throughout the life of the bridges.
+The Project is in ODOT's 2022-2031 Transportation Asset Management Plan (TAMP) and it is aligned with the TAMP's goal to "preserve and maintain the condition of Oklahoma's multimodal transportation system in a state of good repair through risk-based, data-driven decision-making processes".
+ODOT will apply the principles of the TAMP to maintain the bridge and pavement assets in a state of good repair throughout their useful life.
+These principles include life cycle planning, performance management, risk management, and inspection and condition monitoring.